CUP-ECS/irregular-benchmarking/README.md

-# irregular-benchmarking
+# Irregular MPI Benchmarking and Statistical Analysis
-Collection of scripts to perform analysis and benchmarking on parameters extracted from various mini-apps.
+Collection of scripts to perform analysis and on parameters extracted from various mini-apps.

 Please read the following for descriptions on data formats, analysis scripts, and build instructions for the benchmark included in this repository.